libp2p/go-libp2p/examples/pubsub/basic-chat-with-rendezvous/README.md

 Try opening several terminals, each running the app.
 When you type a message and hit enter in one, it should appear in all others that are connected to the same topic.

+Note: if missing the message in some terminals when opened the terminal at the same time, try to reopen the terminal to execute `go run .`.

 To quit, hit `Ctrl-C`.